 Goal: Increase the number of maintained dog waste stations in the greenways and civic facilities to reduce discharge of E. coli from dog waste.

-Measurable Goals: In permit year 2016 - 2017, the locations of the three existing dog waste stations have been documented and future locations continue to be identified.
+Measurable Goals: In permit year 2019 - 2020, 1 dog waste station has been added for a total of 6 dog waste stations documented, and potential locations continue to be identified.